pulumi/docs/content/registry/packages/google-native/api-docs/sqladmin/v1beta4/instance/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}The name of the flag.
-These flags are passed at instance startup, so include both server options and system variables for MySQL.
+These flags are passed at instance startup, so include both server options and system variables.
 Flags are specified with underscores, not hyphens.
-For more information, see Configuring Database Flags in the Cloud SQL documentation.{{% /md %}}</dd><dt class="property-required"
+For more information, see [Configuring Database Flags](https://cloud.google.com/sql/docs/mysql/flags) in the Cloud SQL documentation.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="value_csharp">
 <a href="#value_csharp" style="color: inherit; text-decoration: inherit;">Value</a>